yannick-lc/yannick-lc.github.io/drafts/2025-10-05-constrained-clustering.md

 i.e. we still want to find centroids $\mathcal{C}$ and assignments $\mathcal{A}$ that minimizes the (squared) distance from each point to its cluster center, with the added constraint that the sets of points $\mathcal{X}_k$ assigned to each cluster *must* all have the same number of points.

-OK, we have defined our problem.
+OK, we have defined the problem we are actually interested in.
 Now, how do we solve it?

 ## An alternative formulation of K-Means

-Let's start by making some small changes to our K-Means problem formulation.
+I promise we'll get there soon.
+For now, allow me to start by making some small changes to our K-Means problem formulation.

 We will replace our $N$ integer variables $a_n \in \{ 1, \dots, K\}$ by $N \times K$ dummy variables $\alpha_{n,k} \in \{0, 1\}$, such that